 As a bare minimum, you should find out if the mortgage broker is an active member of the Mortgage and Finance Association of Australia (MFAA) or the Finance Brokers Association of Australia Limited (FBAA).

 These associations set out professional standards for the industry and provide training in credit so you can be sure that you’re dealing with a competent and qualified mortgage broker.

 You should also find out whether they are a member of an external dispute resolution (EDR) scheme that’s been approved by the Australian Securities and Investments Commission (ASIC).
-The Credit and Investments Ombudsman (CIO) is the industry standard.
+The Australian Financial Complaints Authority (AFCA) is the industry standard.

 Hopefully, you will never need to use them but if you’ve been recommended a product that wasn’t right for you, you’ll want an independent voice on your side.